 Can we work together over Skype or the phone?

-I usually only work face to face, as I feel this is the best way for us to build a good working relationship.
-Due to the current restrictions surrounding Coronavirus, I have moved my practice online.
+I usually work face to face and in person, as I feel this is the best way for us to build a good working relationship.
+However, I can also offer you sessions online or over the phone, if that suits you better.

 Is there wheelchair access at your practice?